anyappletoday/anyappletoday.github.io/doc/redmatch/modding.md

 ## Client Setup
 To enable custom endpoints for a match, the host must have a file named "api_endpoints.json" in the folder of their local game files, next to Redmatch 2.exe.

+(Eventually this will change to a mod browser or something)

 The api_endpoints.json file is formatted like the following.
 To subscribe to an event, just add its name to the list and set the required data after it.
 Most events will just require an endpoint, where they will send information about the event to, and allow a response from the server.
-Some will require more information, like minimum and maximum positions to trigger a player position event, and a specific prefix to listen to for commands.

 	{
 		"matchStarted": "http://localhost:3000/match-started",